Opinion: Russia frozen on climate change | The China Post

 Conspiracy theories are also making the rounds, such as the claim that water levels at dams were intentionally kept high to allow hydroelectric power plants to provide cheaper energy to an oligarch with factories in the region.

-Even the massive deforestation that has taken place in the region is considered less a negative environmental development than evidence the country is being “sold off” to China.
+Even the massive deforestation that has taken place in the region is not really considered a negative environmental development.
+Rather, it’s seen as evidence the country is being “sold off” to China.

-Internet users and the Russian media tend to concentrate on exceedingly narrow details rather looking at the big picture.
-It seems clear that one thinks in local rather than global terms.
+Internet commenters and the Russian media tend to concentrate on exceedingly narrow details, instead of looking at the big picture.
+It seems clear that people here think in local, rather than global terms.

 Read more: Saving Russia’s precious forests